CelyQ/CelyQ/README.md

 I'm a seasoned full-stack web developer with 4+ years of experience in TypeScript, Node.js, Nest.js, Express, Next.js, React, Redux, Docker, SQL and NoSQL databases, AWS, Google Cloud and Firebase.
 I'm dedicated to staying up-to-date with the latest industry trends and technologies to provide the best possible solutions for my clients.

-With an in-depth understanding of the entire development cycle, I have a proven track record of delivering high-quality solutions that meet or exceed client expectations.
-I am committed to delivering projects on time and within budget while providing exceptional service.

 Whether you need a new application built from scratch, performance improvements to an existing system, or help solving complex problems, I'm ready to assist you.
 Let's discuss your project and how I can help you achieve your goals.

 ## Contact me